metacartel/MCV/MCV-Whitepaper.md

 -   Providing other DAO members opportunities for networking and introductions to specific investment opportunities (but without acting as broker/dealers or investment advisors unless so licensed)

 The DAO will implement a reputation system to track and evaluate each Mage's performance, duties and contributions to the DAO.
-Mages who will not be active for a limited period of time for good reason due to life circumstances may arrange to have the absence approved and appoint a proxy member to participate in governance on behalf of their absence.
-Otherwise, Mages that are found to be inactive or providing insufficient value to the DAO will be RageKicked.
+Mages who will not be active for a limited period of time for good reason due to life circumstances may arrange to have the absence approved and appoint a proxy member to participate in governance on behalf while they are absent.
+Otherwise, Mages that are found to be inactive or providing insufficient value to the DAO will be expelled through a GuildKick proposal.
 Alternatively, if the Mage is considered to be an "accredited investor", they may be downgraded into the category of Goblin and thrown back in their moldy dens with their gold.

-It is also expected that the persons who have mandatory Mage status will be limited to a relatively small group.
+It is also expected that the persons who have mandatory Mage status--i.e., unaccredited investors--will be limited to a relatively small group.
+Securities laws issues aside, there are scaling constraints on partnership-style governance structures.
 If the group of Mages becomes too large, it may become difficult for each Mage to participate as fully in the governance of MCV as is required for the role.
 Over time, as MCV's off-chain social procedures for encouraging communication and information flow among members improve, the upper bound of the number of Mages who may robustly participate without reducing governance quality should increase.

-Grimoire - Liabilities of Members
+**Grimoire - Liabilities of Members**

-In general, the Delaware Limited Liability Company Act enables the members of an LLC with limited personal liabilities, where individuals are not personally liable for a debt or other obligation or liability incurred by the LLC.
-Despite this, and due to the permissionless RageQuit functionality, the members should run MCV so as not to incur liabilities in excess of its assets, and in fact should maintain assets comfortably in excess of liabilities.
+In general, the Delaware Limited Liability Company Act enables the members to invest in an LLC and participate in an LLC's affairs with the protection of "limited liability."
+This means that individuals are not personally liable for a debt or other obligation or liability incurred by the LLC.
+However, a member may have liability for receiving distributions of assets from the DAO at a time when MCV as an entity did not have a sufficient surplus of assets over liabilities.
+To maintain the legality of permissionless exit through rageQuit, MCV should always be managed on a net-positive-asset basis so that there are sufficient net assets in excess of liabilities to cover distributions to members when they exit.

 Limited liability also does not apply in connection with actions a member takes without authorization (e.g., signing a SAFT for MCV before a proposal for the SAFT has been approved), illegal actions or actions that disregard the separateness of the LLC (e.g., using the Guild Bank as a substitute for their personal bank account and regularly rotating into and out of membership).

-Grimoire - Fiduciary Duties & Indemnification
+**Grimoire - Fiduciary Duties & Indemnification**

 Traditionally (though not always), non-managerial members of an LLC are protected through the fiduciary duties on the LLC's managers where they exercise loyalty to and/or provide professional care on behalf of non-managerial members.
 Upon breaches of trust, aggrieved members can then sue the LLC's managers for the breach of fiduciary duties and mismanagement.
 This can even be the case in member-managed LLCs or in full-blown general partnerships where all partners have equal information.
 However, fiduciary duties are a "fuzzy" standard, and are often displaced, even in traditional corporate law and deal-making, with more negotiated, tailored contractual arrangements.